wbl/draft-ladd-bbs-privacypass/draft-ladd-privacypass-bbs.md

 # Introduction

 In 2004 Boneh-Boyen-Shacham introduced the eponymous BBS signature.
-The BBS signature scheme as documented in {{draft-irtf-cfrg-bbs-signatures}} lets a signer sign a sequence of strings called attributes, and provides a way for a holder of a signature to prove possession and the value of some of the attributes.
+The BBS signature scheme as documented in {{!BBS=I-D.draft-irtf-cfrg-bbs-signatures}} lets a signer sign a sequence of strings called attributes, and provides a way for a holder of a signature to prove possession and the value of some of the attributes.
 This document explains how to use this technology with privacy pass.

 # Conventions and Definitions